BIGJRA/BIGJRA.github.io/rejuv.md

 thing we are going to do is go all the way up and right in the route, to the large mostly circular dive spot.
 Dive down in this area and interact with the submarine here.
 Hidden here is a *Blue Shard* and *Damp Rock.*
-Anyways, we’re activating the underwater pillars on this route, tallest to shortest.
+Anyways, we're activating the underwater pillars on this route, tallest to shortest.

 Surface, then go straight down and dive in the blob-shaped dive spot.
 Down here is a hidden *Dive Ball.* Resurface.

 Fly back to Evergreen Island (to save a few seconds of surfing) and surf right, then down.
-You’ll find a 2x2 square to go down, where you’ll find the tallest pillar.
+You'll find a 2x2 square to go down, where you'll find the tallest pillar.
 Interact with it to activate it.

 Surface, and dive down in the main area of Route 11.
-This gargantuan area has lots of hidden items, including 4 *Blue Shards, Revive, GourmetTreat, 3 Heart Scales, Pearl, Sea Incense, Ultra Potion, Water Stone, Max Repel, Nugget, Dive Ball,* and *Green Shard.* Anyways, in the southwest area of the map, you’ll find a small 2x2 square to surface.
-Do so to grab *TM33 Reflect!* Dive back down, and at the bottom of this area you’ll see a little tunnel you can go through.
+This gargantuan area has lots of hidden items, including 4 *Blue Shards, Revive, GourmetTreat, 3 Heart Scales, Pearl, Sea Incense, Ultra Potion, Water Stone, Max Repel, Nugget, Dive Ball,* and *Green Shard.* Anyways, in the southwest area of the map, you'll find a small 2x2 square to surface.
+Do so to grab *TM33 Reflect!* Dive back down, and at the bottom of this area you'll see a little tunnel you can go through.
 Do so and surface to nab *TM16 Light Screen.* Dive again and go left after exiting the tunnel to the north.
 Activate the taller pillar here.